 Let one-third, be food as high in protein as possible.
 Now yes, we know you're not going to fill a third of your plate with Whey Protein powder from GNC.
 So, try to make it as high in protein as possible.
 This could be lean beef, chicken breast, tofu, a soy-based concoction, eggs (if you're serious, try some days with just egg whites, they are delicious with salt and pepper), tuna, lentils and so on.
 Important Note: If this item is lower in the concentration of protein than let's say something power packed like lean beef, tuna or egg whites but it's the only thing on the menu for your meal that actually has more protein than vegetables and carbs, then make this 2/3 of your meal, and skip the category above, carbohydrates.
 However, try not to do this too often, as you do need carbohydrates for proper energy levels, especially if you don't snack throughout the day.

 8. Treat Potato As A Carbohydrate, Not A Vegetable

 For crying out loud, if you're trying to get lean, do not count potatoes as vegetables.
 If you're Indian or Mexican (bless the Indians and Mexicans for their delicious food), or have spent time around some, you'll know what I mean.
-Sometimes upon asking our Indian helpers, "What's the vegetable for today?", we've heard, "potatoes and peas."
+Sometimes upon asking our Indian helpers at home, "What's the vegetable dish for today?", we've heard, "potatoes and peas."
 That dish will single handedly upset section 7.'s guidelines.
 Stop!

 That said, eat potatoes, they are great.
 Sweet potatoes too.
 You can do potato chips in the middle of the day if you must, and if you do a full large sized packet, skip the carbs at the next meal.
 Over time, head closer to closer and unseasoned varieties.
 Best of luck, and stay tuned for our exercise and health programmes in the future.